 - Certain withdrawals, such as home loan repayment or home purchase, require a minimum service period.

-- Aadhaar card, PAN card, or any government-issued identity proof.
+- Aadhaar card, PAN card, or other government-approved identity proof

-- Cancelled cheque or bank statement to verify the account where funds will be transferred.
+- Cancelled cheque or bank statement for bank account verification

 Also read: Merge Two PF Accounts